-employer plan are uninsured from any source.
+D. Summary and Concluding Remarks-Employer group health insurance plans are the basis of most private health insurance in the United States.
+In 1982, 80 percent of all people with private health insurance coverage were covered by an employer plan; half of all people without coverage from an employer plan are uninsured from any source.
 These people living in worker families without employer coverage represent most of the uninsured population in the United States.

 Most of the workers who are covered by an employer health insurance plan are low- and middle-income workers.
 In 1982, more than half of all workers with employer health insurance coverage earned less than \$15,000; 88 percent of all covered workers earned less than \$25,000.
 This distribution of covered workers by earnings is mirrored in the distribution of all people covered by an employer plan by family income.
-More than half of all people--workers and their dependents--covered by an employer plan in 1982 reported family income less than \$30,000.
+More than half of all people-workers and their dependents-covered by an employer plan in 1982 reported family income less than \$30,000.
 The primary alternative source of coverage among workers and their dependents without employer coverage was Medicaid.

 The tax exemption of employer contributions to health insurance are currently being reevaluated as a potential source of new federal revenues.
 The tax revenues to be gained, however, may be small compared to the potential costs of jeopardizing a system of private insurance that protects more than 130 million workers and dependents.
-Econometric estimates of private health insurance purchase among workers and their dependents suggest that significant numbers of people now covered by an employer plan would not purchase private health insurance if it was not offered--and largely paid for--by an employer.
+Econometric estimates of private health insurance purchase among workers and their dependents suggest that significant numbers of people now covered by an employer plan would not purchase private health insurance if it was not offered-and largely paid for-by an employer.

 Further, potential revenues from the taxation of employer health insurance contributions must be compared to potential increases in public insurance program spending--particularly by Medicaid.
 In 1982, 86 percent of nonworkers covered by employer plans were dependent children under age 18.
-In all states, recipients of AFDC benefits10 are categorically eligible for Medicaid; furthermore, in some states, dependent children in any low-income family are categorically eligible for Medicaid.11 The loss of employer coverage among low-income workers, therefore, could impose significant costs on state Medicaid programs.
+In all states, recipients of AFDC benefits are categorically eligible for Medicaid; furthermore, in some states, dependent children in any low-income family are categorically eligible for Medicaid.
+The loss of employer coverage among low-income workers, therefore, could impose significant costs on state Medicaid programs.
 Potential increases in existing public program costs, and the potential for significantly higher rates of noncoverage in worker families, are important considerations in the debate over reducing tax preferences for employer contributions to health insurance.